slatedocs/slate/source/index.html.md

 # Get Quote

 Client sends request to get quote to this endpoint.
 The response contains the timestamp until which the quote is valid.
 Only a valid quote can be executed.
-We allow token quantity upto three decimal places.

 ## HTTP Request
 `POST https://api.falconx.io/v1/quotes`